Operational Breakdown

 Problem

-A small team has learned how to get work done through experience, memory, and a handful of reliable people who know how everything really works.
 Most of the time that looks efficient.
-But when one of those people takes PTO, gets sick, or simply is not available, the system reveals how much of its continuity still depends on individuals instead of shared clarity.
+But when one of those people takes PTO, gets sick, or is simply unavailable, the system reveals how much of its continuity still depends on individuals instead of shared clarity.

 What this looks like day to day